ssenichev/ACL_SlavicNLP2025/README.md

-# Gradient Flush at Slavic NLP 2025 Task: Leveraging Slavic BERT for Persuasion Technique Classification
+# ST-BERT at Slavic NLP 2025 Task: Leveraging Slavic BERT and Translation for Persuasion Techniques Classification

-This repository contains supplementary material for the paper *Gradient Flush at Slavic NLP 2025 Task: Leveraging Slavic BERT for Persuasion Technique Classification*.

 ## Abstract